dstretch/Seven-Days-to-the-River-Rhine/README.md

 __I found a bug!__ / *I have another request*

 Great, thank you!
 Please [Report a bug][bug report] - you can also suggest enhancements and raise other issues there.
+Please try to label the issue appropriately.

 ## Links ##